air-wickvu/cse15l-lab-reports/week-1-lab-report.md

 ls
 rmdir testfolder2
 ```
-a.
-In this step, I was testing commands on the server side.
-I created a new folder and removed the folder.
-I accessed different directories and created new folders within.
-I was able to navigate between directories. <br/>
 4. Moving Files with scp
 ![image4](/images/week-1-lab-report-image4.png)
 a.
 In this step, I created a java file named WhereAmI with sample code.
 I was able to successfully scp to the server.
 I was able to confirm the file was copied successfully by ssh into the server and checking if it is there. <br/>